 Make sure you write to your employer within four weeks of the last day of the lay-off.

-Can I be made redundant for mental ill health or bereavement?
+Can I be made redundant for being off work on long-term sick leave for mental health or stress?

 “This is really quite complicated,” explains Moseley.
 “If someone has been off sick for ages, and the employer wants to dismiss them, that could potentially be a capability procedure and so it could be fair.